wee-zard/eu-lucas-project/README.md

 The application is hosted under the following DNS (= Domain Name System): `lucasimageanalyzer.com`.
 This domain was bought from the following Domain Name Provider: [GoDaddy](https://www.godaddy.com/en-ph/offers/godaddy).

+The production application is accessible from the following url: https://lucasimageanalyzer.com

 In the below section we will describe how to add a DNS to the application and what **Domain records** should be set both on the side of the _DNS Provider_ and the _VM (Virtual Machine) Provider_.